podumai/dynamic-bitset/README.md

 | GENERATE_DOCS | ON/OFF | OFF |

 > [!IMPORTANT]
-> The following statements is correct:
+> The following statements are correct:
 >
 > - If you are missing google test and you specify option then it will be installed on project level;
 > - If you are missing google benchmark and you specify option then it will be installed on project level;